Romon U-Park

 Romon U-park (罗蒙环球乐园) is a 200,000 m^{2} amusement park located in the south of Ningbo, China.
 By its size it can be considered one of the largest urban indoor theme parks in the world.
 It is funded by the leading Chinese clothing manufacturer Romon Group.

+It is built based on Lotte World in Seoul, South Korea.

 Romon U-park consists of a 57.4m high indoor park and an outdoor park "Legend Island".
 There are six differently themed zones in the park: Romantic Avenue, Fantasy Dream, Mystery Land, Adventure Challenge, Festival Plaza and The Island of Legends.
 In all there are over 30 attractions, 30 specialty restaurants and 20 specialty shops.

 Etymology

 Romon is a Chinese clothing manufacturer and the "U" in "Romon U-Park" is for "Universal".
 The total cost of the project was over 3 billion RMB.